cloudlinux/securechain-java/README.md

 Depending on your needs, we offer:

--   Access to the trusted OSS library for your Java application (Free tier [Go to Getting Started section](#getting-started)).
+-   Access to the trusted OSS library for your Java application (Free tier, Go to [Getting Started](#getting-started) section).
 -   Libraries with removed vulnerabilities, tested and fixed by us. (**Request-Based Access**).
 -   Extended Lifecycle Support (ELS) versions that span up to 3 years (**Request-Based Access**).